LorenzoBolls/Blink-Translator/README.md

 ---

 ## Acknowledgments
-- **OpenCV and cvzone**: For providing the foundational tools for real-time video processing.
+- **OpenCV and cvzone**: For providing the core tools for video processing and facial feature detection.
-- **The Morse Code Community**: For keeping this historic communication method alive.
+- **pyttsx3**: For enabling offline text-to-speech functionality.
+- **Morse Code Community**: For preserving the legacy of Morse code as a means of communication.
-- **Contributors and Testers**: For their invaluable feedback in improving the application.
+- **Testers and Contributors**: For their invaluable feedback and support in improving the application.